 There are three sorts of differential forms that we'll need: oriented forms, pseudo-oriented forms, and unoriented forms.
 The oriented forms are the most straightforward kind and the simplest to calculate with.
 The pseudo-oriented forms are essentially the same as oriented forms, except that their sign is determined by using the right-hand rule; if we used the left-hand rule instead, then the pseudo-oriented forms would have opposite sign but the results of all integrals would stay the same.
 (It is sometimes handy to keep track of whether something is oriented or pseudo-oriented, but you can ignore the difference in calculations as long as you always use the right-hand rule.)
 The unoriented forms are least used in applications; they typically arise by taking the absolute value of another form (and then possibly multiplying by a scalar field).
 However, they are still important, since lengths, areas, and volumes may be found by integrating unoriented forms.
+(If you read other material on differential forms, the oriented ones are the default, and people will leave off the word 'oriented'.
+Then the pseudoriented forms are just called 'pseudoforms', and there is no common name for the unoriented forms at all!
+That said, there are yet other kinds of differential forms besides all of these.)

 We'll integrate these forms along various regions in space, called manifolds.
 These manifolds can also be oriented, pseudo-oriented, or unoriented.
 Now it's the unoriented manifolds that are the simplest; they are just shapes of consistent dimension.
 With an oriented manifold, we also make a choice of which direction to go along the manifold; with a pseudo-oriented manifold, we instead make a choice of which direction to go around or across the manifold.
 As you might guess, we integrate oriented forms on oriented manifolds, pseudo-oriented forms on pseudo-oriented manifolds, and unoriented forms on unoriented manifolds.
+(If you read other material, the pseudo-oriented manifolds are sometimes also called 'transversely oriented'.
+People will also talk about integrating on chains: a chain is just a list of manifolds, each with a real number; to integrate a differential form on a chain, you multiply the integral on each manifold by the corresponding real number and then add these products.)

 To calculate integrals, we will parametrize our manifolds; we'll have one or more variables t, u, v, \ldots (the parameters), taking a bounded domain of values, and a function (the parametrization) specifying which point in space corresponds to which values of the parameters.
 Running this function over the entire domain of parameters carves out the manifold.
 (We'll want our parametrization functions to be continuously differentiable, in order to avoid technicalities about whether the integrals are defined.
-Similarly, the forms themselves should be continuous.)
+For the same reason, the forms themselves should be continuous, and the domains of the paremetrizations should be closed and bounded.
+The integrals may be defined in any case, but they are guaranteed to exist if these conditions are met.)